May, Juncker aides in Twitter spat over dinner leaks

-It was the second time in six months that a correspondent for Germany’s Frankfurter Allgemeine Zeitung, who is respected for his access to Juncker’s entourage, has published an account of the EU chief executive’s reactions after a dinner meeting with the British prime minister on Britain’s EU withdrawal.

-Sunday’s story, which painted an unflattering picture of a British leader worn down by party in-fighting and “pleading” for help from the EU, sparked a Twitter spat between aides past and present to May and Juncker.
+BRUSSELS, Oct 23 (Reuters) - Another unflattering account of Theresa May at dinner with Jean-Claude Juncker has appeared in a German newspaper and sparked a Twitter spat between aides past and present to the British prime minister and EU chief executive.

-After a summit last week at which EU leaders sought to build trust with May to try to speed up Brexit talks, Juncker’s chief-of-staff denied an accusation levelled on Twitter by his former British counterpart in May’s team that he was the source of the story -- as many suggested he was after a dinner in London in April.
+After a summit last week at which EU leaders sought to build trust with May to try to speed up Brexit talks, Juncker’s chief-of-staff denied an accusation levelled on Twitter by his former counterpart in May’s team that he was the source of a leak about the British prime minister -- as many suggested he was after a previous dinner six months ago.

-He declined to say who might wish the Commission ill but added that Juncker would “never have said something like this”.

-London was irritated that after a Downing Street dinner in April, the FAZ said Juncker told aides that he thought May was “in another galaxy” with her demands for EU favours from the European Union after Britain leaves in 2019.
-At the time, EU officials did not repudiate the main thrust of the report.
+London was irritated that after a Downing Street dinner in April, the Frankfurter Allgemeine Zeitung reported that Juncker thought May “in another galaxy” with her demands for EU favours from the European Union after Britain leaves in 2019.

+The same newspaper said on Sunday that Juncker found her “despondent” last week and “pleading” for EU help to bolster her against her party rivals.

-Nick Timothy, who resigned as May’s chief-of-staff after she lost her parliamentary majority in a snap election in June, tweeted that Selmayr was the source of Sunday’s story: “After constructive Council meeting, Selmayr does this,” he wrote.
+Nick Timothy, who resigned as May’s chief-of-staff after she lost her parliamentary majority in an ill-judged snap election in June, tweeted that Selmayr was the newspaper’s source: “After constructive Council meeting, Selmayr does this,” he wrote.
 “Reminder that some in Brussels want no deal or a punitive one.”

 Selmayr snapped back saying that neither he nor Juncker made the reported comments.
 “I deny that 1/we leaked this; 2/Juncker ever said this; 3/we are punitive on Brexit,” he wrote.